 State Institutions of Higher Learning.
 This bill repeals the requirement that every IHL must submit to the state high school from which each freshman graduated a report on the first semester accomplishments of each freshman.
-Based on a response from the College of Charleston, as well as previous responses from Coastal Carolina University and the University of South Carolina on similar legislation, RFA anticipates that repealing this reporting requirement will result in no expenditure savings for IHLs.
+This bill is not expected to have an expenditure impact on IHLs.
+Based on responses from the College of Charleston, Lander University, the University of South Carolina, and Winthrop University, RFA anticipates that repealing the reporting requirement will result in no expenditure savings for IHLs.